davidyap7/admin/patterns.md

 ## Determining your {{site.data.keyword.Bluemix_notm}} environment
 {: #bpimplementation}

-Instead of the traditional, strictly defined development, test, and production methodology, you can implement an environment where developers and testers can collaborate along with other team members.
+Instead of the traditional, strictly-defined development, test, and production methodology, you can implement an environment where developers and testers can collaborate along with other team members.
 If you design the way you want to develop and deliver your aplications, you can create {{site.data.keyword.Bluemix_notm}} spaces to fulfil that methodology.
 Instead of designing your environment from the organization level down, consider designing your {{site.data.keyword.Bluemix_notm}} environment from the space level up.

 Consider the scale and scope of the applications you plan to develop and deploy.
-A {{site.data.keyword.Bluemix_notm}} space can be used as a development environment for one or more applications that are tightly connected or defined.
+An {{site.data.keyword.Bluemix_notm}} space can be used as a development environment for one or more applications that are tightly connected or defined.
 Apart from a development space, for example, you might want to create spaces for unit testing, performance testing, and integration testing.
 Spaces can also be defined for build, staging, and production.
 Each of the spaces that you create can be shared with different team members within the same organization.

 Create separate {{site.data.keyword.Bluemix_notm}} organizations when you have people working on different business areas and where their activities do not overlap.
 If there are two completely independent groups, then creating an organization for each defines clear boundaries for the delivery and management of team players and resources.
 You can define an API to communicate between the organizations.

 {{site.data.keyword.Bluemix_notm}} organizations can be created to match how you want to work rather than the structure within a company.
 Typically, company organizations can change but the development and maintenance of an application will continue regardless.
 Design your {{site.data.keyword.Bluemix_notm}} environment for the lifetime of the applications and not on your company organization structure.

 Iterative development and deployment can result in applications expanding quickly.
 Your delivery process design must be able to scale up quickly and easily.
 You will want continuous development with a fast deployment rate.
 Having your development and production spaces in the same {{site.data.keyword.Bluemix_notm}} organization will provide access to the same resources.
 Managing different spaces within a single organization reduces the administration overhead.
 The development, test, and operations personnel can collaborate easily if they are working within the same {{site.data.keyword.Bluemix_notm}} organization.